andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 I knew that NextJS would be my best bet, given its capabilities as a full-stack meta framework and its powerful static site generation features.
 Luckily, I found a template that I could build upon, so I started by clearing out the existing content, deploying it to the Vercel cloud (which was incredibly easy), redirecting my domain names, and adding a few of my own pages.
 Best of all, it came with a built-in blog, which is how you're reading my first post right now!
 Whenever I have something new to share, I can simply write it up, submit it to the repository, and it becomes available immediately.
 How cool is that?

-You can explore the code for my website on https://github.com/andresromeroh/portfolio, and I encourage you to check it out and give it a spin.
+You can explore the code for my new website on https://github.com/andresromeroh/portfolio.

 Overall, the entire process of building this website and the old one was a true learning experience from start to finish, and I have no regrets about the time and effort I put into it.
 I hope you've enjoyed reading about my journey, and I look forward to sharing more with you in the future.
 Thanks for reading!